cyberofficial/CyberPatchMaker/docs/self-contained-executables.md

 **Solution**:
 - Use CLI flag: Run executable with `patch-1.0.0-to-1.0.1.exe --ignore1gb`
-- Or: Enable "Ignore 1GB limit" checkbox in the GUI before applying
 - Note: Requires sufficient RAM to load large patch into memory
 - Consider: If patch is very large, traditional separate .patch file may be better